 2) Put on Warts and Cuts:

 You can also use it on cuts and burns to keep them sterilized.
-You can either use a piece of garlic or a garlic spray – 1 clove of garlic blended with 4oz of water.
+You can either use a piece of garlic or a garlic spray – 1 clove blended with 4oz of water.
 Spray the cut or wound throughout the day.

 3) Natural Pesticide in Your Garden:

 Use garlic in your garden as a natural pesticide.
 Especially good around more tender and vulnerable plants like tomatoes.
-You can blend up 2 cloves of garlic in 8 oz of water and put in a spray bottle and spray your plants daily to keep pests off.
+You can blend up 2 cloves in 8 oz of water and put in a spray bottle and spray your plants daily to keep pests off.

 4) Dish Washing and Home Cleaning

-Use garlic by putting one clove, 2 tbsps of lemon juice in 8-16 oz of water (depending upon how strong you want it) and blend.
+Use garlic by putting one clove, 2 tbsps. of lemon juice in 8-16 oz of water (depending upon how strong you want it) and blend.
 Put in a spray bottle for an all-purpose or dish washing cleaner.

 5) Parasite Cleanse:

 Make green juice with lemon, ginger, garlic and bitter herbs like cilantro, parsley and dandelion along with water-rich veggies like bok choy, cucumber or celery.
 Drink 16-32oz daily for a week.
 Stay off of all sugar, dairy and starches.
 Eat light and use tons of herbs.
-This may taste strong but it is a powerful way to use garlic to get rid of bad gut bugs!
+This may taste strong but it is a powerful way to use this herb to get rid of bad gut bugs!